Egbert-Azure/stockfish-cluster/setup-azure-cluster/SetupAzureBasicMPICluster.md

 ```

 This file will install the necessary packages (clustershell, openmpi-bin, and libopenmpi-dev) to run MPI on your cluster.
 Not mandatory, but maybe useful, installing mpi4py to run some python test scripts.
-Before you start ensure you have enough quota on Azure.

 <h2>Create a Resource Group</h2>
 Create a resource group with the az group create command.
 An Azure resource group is a logical container into which Azure resources are deployed and managed.
 It is a way to group our cluster components and to keep them in the same network segment.
 Run the following command to create a resource group with your location (here westus):